 Youth Health Educator

-• Co-facilitate the national health and life skills curriculum, physical education, and other primary school-based health and well-being activities.
+• Co-teaching the national health and life skills curriculum, physical education, and other designated primary school-based health and well-being activities;

-• Co-facilitate gender-equitable clubs and camps for youth ages 6-14
+• Co-facilitating gender-equitable clubs and camps for youth ages 6-14;

-• Co-facilitate health youth education with families and caregivers
+• Co-training youth health education with families and caregivers; and

-• Coach and co-facilitate training of school-based staff to use innovative and gender equitable techniques to deliver health, life skills, and physical education
+• Co-training school-based staff to use innovative and gender equitable techniques to deliver health, life skills, and physical education.

 COVID-19 Volunteer Activities